tonydavis629/markxiv/content/index.md

-## markxiv.org is a web service that serves Markdown versions of arXiv papers
+## markxiv.org serves Markdown versions of arXiv papers

 ## Simply replace the 'arxiv' in an arXiv URL with 'markxiv' to get the Markdown version